BiscottiMuncher/FogStuff/Scripts/Snapins/Readme.md

 Script to Clear HP Bios Password

 Takes in one argument 'Current PW' Must Use Single Quotes ''
-Example: ./ClearBiosPasswordFinall.ps1 'password'
+- Example: ./ClearBiosPasswordFinall.ps1 'password'

 Requirements:
-- HP.ClientManagement be installed
+- HP.ClientManagement be installed (See Installer Folder)
 - Current password cannot be blank or ''
 - Current password Must be more than 8 characters